Go to Homepage

 An hour's drive south from Cebu City in the San Fernando area, the Japanese-run Pulchra is a sight for sore eyes, especially after negotiating the highway roadworks and traffic tail-backs.
 Everything about the place is immaculate from its crisp landscaping and minimalist Zen lobby to the infinity pool and the 37 chic thatch-roof villas and lagoon suites.
 Pulchra has drawn much of its design inspiration from Amanresorts and, like its idol, the accent is on simplicity and unobtrusive service.
 Staff is friendly and welcoming.
 The resort is set around a natural cove, sanded artificially with the best powder from the south.

 Cottages are split-level with the beds occupying the raised area, looking over the living room.
 Floors are marble, pastel furnishings and fabric has been well chosen and, bravely, there is no inroom TV.
+Each villa and suite also comes with its private pool and lanai.
 Now this spells class.

 There is a television at the bar so you won't miss out on the football or the latest Iraq spat.
 Laundering a shirt costs P40, and a skirt, P45.
 The safe is small and won't take a laptop and the instructions are in Japanese.
 Pulchra also offers four larger two-bedroom pool villas as well as two spa treatment villas for a relaxing rubdown.
 Offshore options include a snorkelling trip to Cabilao Island an hour away (9am-4pm, P3,600).
 If your wallet can manage it and you want something secluded and posh, Pulchra is a must-see.